Asynchronousx/Simple-Head-Pose/README.md

 yaw, pitch, roll = model.predict("examples/faces_1.png")[0][0]
 ```
 ### Multiple faces:
 But, what if we do have multiple faces in an image?
-We simply access the different poses from the list iterating or directly!
+We simply access the different poses from the list: iterating or directly!

 ```python
 import hpe